manisero/Navvy/README.md

 - Task execution errors handling.
 - Conditional steps execution.
 - Extensibility - new types of steps and new ways to execute them can be defined and registered.
+- Built on .NET Standard 2.0.

+## More

+You are encouraged to play around with Navvy.
+If you do so, please give feedback!
+Write an email (you'll find the address [here](https://github.com/manisero)) or create an [issue](https://github.com/manisero/Navvy/issues).